CDRT/mk_docs/docs/ref/bios/settings/thinkpad/usb.md

 :  Whether the USB ports can charge external device during low power states (standby, hibernate or power-off).

     !!! note ""
-        If the system runs on battery mode, this works only in standby mode.
+        If the system runs on battery mode, this works only in standby mode. <br> The USB ports can charge external device during low power states (standby, hibernate or power-off).

     Possible options: